The Works of Charles Dickens

 The room's Dickens collection also contains several examples of fine bindings and books owned by significant earlier collectors.

 The John Wilson Special Collections owns an original autographed letter from Charles Dickens to a Miss Reynolds dated January 29, 1838.
 Miss Reynolds evidently sent Dickens a manuscript for his approval.
-His response is a polite but forthright dismissal stating: "I would beg most strongly and earnestly to recommend that you endeavour to serve the friend to whom you refer, by some other means than by the exercise of your pen."
+His response is a polite but forthright dismissal stating: "I would beg most strongly and earnestly to recommend that you endeavor to serve the friend to whom you refer, by some other means than by the exercise of your pen."
 The letter is preserved here in a beautiful binding by Sangorski & Sutcliffe, along with its original envelope. —

 Gift of Charles F. Adams.